 You must be free of pain and able to perform an emergency stop before driving again.
 This will also depend on which foot was operated on (right or left).
 Your insurance company must be notified regarding the type of operation that you have undergone to ensure that cover is valid.

 After your plaster is removed you can start taking increasing exercise.
 Start with walking or cycling.
 The foot will be stiffer after surgery.
 Most people can walk a reasonable distance on the flat, drive and cycle.
 Walking on rough and uneven ground may be difficult due to the stiffness.
+Physiotherapy will help with this part of the rehabilitation.
 A full recovery can take up to 12 months.

 If I have any questions or concerns?